zekaryas1/notes/docs/Algo/Coding Practice/Tree/863 All Nodes Distance K in Binary Tree.md

 ## Solution 1

-- Turn the tree into a un-directed graph
+- Turn the tree into an undirected graph
 	- This can be done with any DFS
 - Once we have the graph do another tree traversal or DFS
-	- Start from the target and distance zero then Increase the distance +1 every-time you jump to a node children
+	- Start from the target and distance zero then Increase the distance +1 every-time you jump to node children
 	- ==Using BFS as traversal is also possible==
 - Complexity
-	- Time - The algorithm is O(N) but since sorting the overall will be O(Nlogn)
+	- Time – The algorithm is O(N) but since sorting the overall will be O(Nlogn)
-	- Space - O(N)
+	- Space – O(N)

 ```python
 class Solution: